Christ Church Cathedral, Dublin: Bells

 Christ Church Cathedral probably had at least one ringing bell from its foundation.
 By 1440 there were known to be three great bells in the tower; however, on 11 March 1597, an accidental gunpowder explosion on one of the nearby quays damaged the tower and caused the bells to crack.
 The effects of this blast also damaged the tower nearby of St. Audoen's Church.

 In 1670, six new bells were cast for the tower from cannon metal.
 These were recast and augmented to eight in 1738 by Abel Rudhall.
 In the 1840s, several of the bells were recast by John Murphy of Dublin.
-In the 1860s and 1870s, the bells were gradually recast and augmented to twelve by John J Murphy, his son, with a tenor weight of 36 hundredweight in the key of B. The tenor was recast in 1979.
+In the 1860s and 1870s, the bells were gradually recast and augmented to twelve by John J. Murphy, his son, with a tenor weight of 36 hundredweight in the key of B. The tenor was recast in 1979.

-The most recent augmentation was in 1999 when an additional seven bells were added to the ring, giving a grand total of 20 bells - 19 swinging bells (the world's highest number of change ringing bells) and one chiming bell, cast by the Rudhalls.
+The most recent augmentation was in 1999 when an additional seven bells were added to the ring, giving a grand total of 20 bells – 19 swinging bells (the world's highest number of change ringing bells) and one chiming bell, cast by the Rudhalls.
 Although this does not produce a diatonic scale of 19 notes, it does uniquely provide a choice of combinations: three different 12-bell peals (in the keys of B, C# and F#) as well as 14 and 16-bell peals.
-At the time of the augmentation, this was only the second 16 full circle bell peal in the world – St Martin-in-the-Bullring, Birmingham being the first.
+At the time of the augmentation, this was only the second 16 full circle bell peal in the world – St Martin-in-the-Bullring in Birmingham being the first – and is now one of three rings of 16, along with the Swan Bells in Perth, Western Australia.

 They are regularly rung on tower tours and on Sunday for Sung Eucharist and Choral Evensong, with a ringing practice on Friday nights.

 Archives and publications

 Christ Church has a range of historical archives and has arranged for a number of publications over the years, as well as maintaining a website since the 1990s.
-This work is overseen by the "Honorary Keeper of the Archives" and the "Web and e-mail Editor", along with the honorary secretary of Christ Church Publications, Ltd.
+This work is overseen by, among others, the "Honorary Keeper of the Archives" and the honorary secretary of Christ Church Publications, Ltd.

-Friends

-The cathedral is supported by a voluntary group, the Friends of Christ Church Cathedral, founded in 1929.
-This group works with the cathedral authorities in a variety of ways.